rdfostrich/article-jws2018-ostrich/content/motivation.md

 because each resulting element can be consumed and processed by a consumer on-demand.
 This leads us to the following research question:
 <q id="research-question">How can we efficiently store RDF archives while enabling VM, DM and VQ triple pattern queries with efficient offsets?</q>
-The following parts can be identified in this research question:
+The following requirements can be identified in this research question:
 <ul>
     <li>An efficient RDF archive storage technique.</li>
     <li>VM, DM and VQ triple pattern querying algorithms on top of this storage technique.</li>